"Those who travel see more”

 Our curriculum intent for Travel and Tourism is to engage pupils in the world of travel and give them a flavour of what it could be like to work within the industry.

 Pupils are given the opportunity to professionally present work that is directly related to jobs within the sector.
 They are expected to use their imagination to engage and excite customers.

 It gives them the opportunity to achieve excellent academic outcomes in a rigorous qualification whilst building Active Citizenship skills in almost every task.
 The practical nature of the course means that pupils are constantly learning about the wider world around them, ever broadening their cultural understanding.

 Pupils have the opportunity to learn about the Travel and Tourism industry giving them an opportunity to develop knowledge and technical skills.
 They will explore some of the key areas within the sector, including accommodation, tourism development and promotion, transport and visitor attractions.
 They will also investigate the importance of the travel and tourism sector to the UK, and investigate different types of customer and UK destinations.

-They will develop key skills, such as research, report drafting and writing skills and project management.
-The work is assessed internally, through coursework and externally, through an exam sat at the end of Year 10, and at present an opportunity to resit in Year 11.
+They will develop key skills, such as research, report drafting, writing skills and project management.
+The work is assessed internally, through coursework, and externally through an exam sat at the end of Year 10, and at present an opportunity to resit in Year 11.